 Tourmaline Singers (Waterville area)

 Keeping a Body Cool:

 A body can usually be kept in the home for three or four days if the body is kept cool.
 If there is an odor, it may be fluids seeping from the body.
 A layer of wood shavings, sawdust or kitty litter under the body, covered by a sheet, will absorb both the odor and the liquid.
 In the winter, open a window a little and turn off the heat.
-If the weather is warm use air conditioning, frozen gel packs or refreezable ice sheets (Techni-Ice, Therma Freeze, and others).
+If the weather is warm use air conditioning, frozen gel packs or refreezable ice sheets (look on Amazon for Techni-Ice, Therma Freeze, Cryopac or Flexifreeze).
 Dry ice is hard to use: it is not readily available and does not store easily.
 Dry ice is available from: Elm Ice Company, 56 Gray Road, Falmouth, ME 797-5691; Getchell Brothers Inc, 1 Union St., Brewer, ME 989-7335; and P. Gagnon and Son, 200 Main St., York, ME 384-2213.
 You’ll need about 25 pounds of dry ice per day.
 Because of low sales and storage issues, dry ice is no longer available at local stores, but only from these dealers.